Larry Hanley

 Lawrence Joseph Hanley (June 24, 1956 – May 7, 2019) was an American bus operator who eventually became International President of the Amalgamated Transit Union.

 Early life

 Hanley was born on June 24, 1956, in Jamaica, Queens, NYC to James Emmet and Rose Margaret (Carey) Hanley, who were both auditors.
 He attended Xavier High School in Manhattan and Susan Wagner High School on Staten Island and studied at St. John's University and the College of Staten Island.

 Career

 Hanley started working as a bus operator for the New York City Transit Authority in Brooklyn in 1978.

 In 1984, Hanley was elected secretary-treasurer of Local 726.
 Three years later he was elected president, becoming the youngest person to do so.
-During his tenure, Hanley spearheaded many campaigns for the Local, one of which enabled a lower Bus fare for the Express Bus service.
-The successful campaign led to increased ridership of the Express Bus service from Staten Island requiring additional drivers and buses.
+During his tenure, Hanley spearheaded many campaigns for the Local, one of which enabled a lower bus fare rate for the Express Bus Service on Staten Island.
+The successful campaign led to increased ridership of the Express Bus Service from Staten Island requiring additional drivers and buses.